rinta-git/my-interview-prep/README.md

 • What is useReducer()?

 It is similar to useState() but it is usefull for more complex logic.
-This hook accepts 3 args, reducer, initial value, optional initilizer function
+This hook accepts 3 args, reducer, initial value, optional initilizer function</br>
 reducer: It tells how action to be done to update state.
-It accepts state and action as its param.
+It accepts state and action as its param.</br>
-initialarg: It is the initial value for state. initializer function: It is for initializing with initial state.
+initialarg: It is the initial value for state.</br>
+initializer function: It is for initializing with initial state.

 ```